Memorandum of Understanding

 NOW THEREFORE THE PARTICIPANTS AGREE AS FOLLOWS:

-This Arrangement sets out the manner in which the Participants will carry out disclosure of information or documents pursuant to section 348.15 of the CEA, and treat Complaints relating to the Participants’ respective mandates that are received at the other Participant’s office.
+2.1 This MOU sets out the manner in which the Participants will carry out disclosure of information or documents pursuant to section 348.15 of the CEA, and treat Complaints relating to the Participants’ respective mandates that are received by the other Participant.

-3.1.1 Within 10 days after the signing of this Arrangement, provide to the Voter Contact Services program at the CRTC a list of investigators or other Employees whom he has authorized to request information or documents about Voter Contact Calling Services registrations and registrants;
+3.1.1 Within 10 days after the signing of this MOU, provide to the Voter Contact Services program at the CRTC a list of investigators or other Representatives whom he has authorized to request information or documents about Voter Contact Calling Services registrations and registrants;

 3.1.2 On a timely basis, provide the CRTC with any required updates of the list provided pursuant to sub-clause 3.1.1; and

-3.1.3 Without delay, transmit to the CRTC’s Compliance and Enforcement Division any Complaint that the Commissioner has received that relates to enforcement of the Telecommunications Act, of its regulations, or of Division 1.1 of Part 16.1 of the CEA.
+3.1.3 Without delay, transmit to the CRTC’s Compliance and Enforcement Division any Complaint that the Commissioner has received that relates to enforcement of the Telecommunications Act, of its regulations, or of the Division.

 4.1 The CRTC undertakes to:

-4.1.1 Within 10 days after the signing of this Arrangement, provide to the Commissioner a list of Employees to whom requests under section 348.15 of the CEA may be made;
+4.1.1 Within 10 days after the signing of this MOU, provide to the Commissioner a list of representatives to whom requests under section 348.15 of the CEA may be made;

 4.1.2 On a timely basis, provide the Commissioner with any required updates of the list provided pursuant to sub-clause 4.1.1;

-4.1.3 Without delay, and on request by an investigator or Employee authorized by the Commissioner whose name appears on the list provided pursuant to sub-clauses 3.1.1 or 3.1.2, provide the requested information or document to the investigator or Employee; and
+4.1.3 Without delay, and on request by an investigator or representative authorized by the Commissioner whose name appears on the list provided pursuant to sub-clauses 3.1.1 or 3.1.2, provide the requested information or document to the investigator or representatives; and

 4.1.4 Without delay, transmit to the Commissioner any Complaint that the CRTC has received that relates to enforcement of the CEA, other than Division 1.1 of Part 16.1.